mikeizbicki/cmc-csci145-math166/project/README.md

 # Project

 **Overview:**
-You will apply data mining to a dataset of your choice.
-You will write up your results and share them with the world on social media.
+You will apply data mining to a dataset of your choice, write up your results, and share them with the world on social media.
 This project will teach you about data mining and technical writing, and you can add it to your "portfolio" to show future potential employers.